 Lastly, there is no need to perform updates or backups because WordPress handles this for you

-Though WordPress.com if free to use, there are several downsides to consider before signing up to use it:
+Though WordPress.com is free to use, there are several downsides to consider before signing up to use it:

 As you can see, though WordPress.com is free to use and doesn’t require a premium domain name or web hosting services, there are many disadvantages that can hinder the success of your business website.

-After all, business owners want to be able to create online stores or membership sites, monetize their blog using ads they can collect revenue on, and don’t want to be at the mercy of Terms of Service, constantly worrying that their entire business can be shut down at any moment.
+After all, business owners want to be able to create online stores or membership sites, monetize their blog using adverts they can collect revenue on, and don’t want to be at the mercy of Terms of Service, worrying that their entire business can be shut down at any moment.